B4rtDC/MaxEntropyGraphs.jl/paper.md

 validated projections of bipartite networks.
 All graphs are standard objects from the Julia graph ecosystem [@graphs2021], so models integrate directly with existing tooling.
-The currently supported models are the Undirected, Directed and Bipartite Binary Configuration Models (UBCM, DBCM, BiCM), the Reciprocal Binary Configuration Model (RBCM) [@squartini2011analytical], the Undirected and Directed Enhanced Configuration Models (UECM, DECM), the undirected and directed Conditional Reconstruction Methods (CReM, DCReM) [@parisi2020faster], and the Conditionally Reciprocal
+The currently supported models are the Undirected, Directed, Bipartite and Directed Bipartite Binary Configuration Models (UBCM, DBCM, BiCM, DBiCM), the Reciprocal Binary Configuration Model (RBCM) [@squartini2011analytical], the Undirected and Directed Enhanced Configuration Models (UECM, DECM), the undirected and directed Conditional Reconstruction Methods (CReM, DCReM) [@parisi2020faster], and the Conditionally Reciprocal